parent

 Understanding the format

-Montessori report cards are different from traditional letter grades:
+Montessori assessments are different from traditional letter grades:

 - There are no A/B/C grades.
 Instead, each skill is marked with a developmental level.